jayasurya00098/programming-challenges/README.md

-# programming-challenges
+# python-programming-challenges
-This repository consists of few programming challenges with its solutions.
+This repository consists of python programming challenges with its solutions.